uniflow-io/uniflow/library/uniflow-client-vscode/README.md

 This is official VSCode Client for Uniflow

-It allows executing Uniflow Programs on [Visual Studio Code](https://code.visualstudio.com/)
+It allows executing Uniflow on [Visual Studio Code](https://code.visualstudio.com/)

 ## Documentation